dimitri-edel/organizer-react/README.md

 Organizer helps users to organize their tasks, such as chores, errands and work-related matters.
 It allows users to form teams and assign tasks to their teammates.

+## Target audience
+- The app is intended to target working individuals in their 20s-50s looking to stay on top of their tasks.
+- The clean & simple approach helps avoid unnecessary clutter & distraction, allowing individuals to get straight to the point
+- The application is intended to appeal to organised minds, most likely those within the tech industry.
+- With the option to form teams, team leaders can assign & delegate tasks,
+- They are able to adjust the priority level of such tasks to give their team members guidance on where their focus needs to lie
+- And the chat feature allows them to keep open communication with team members & the team as a whole.

 ## Backend repository
 [Open Backend Repository](https://github.com/dimitri-edel/organizer-api)